roden0/simplycaster/README.md

 - **Better Auth Tables** for session and account management
 - **Audit logging** for security tracking
 - **Soft deletes** for data retention

+### Redis Configuration

+SimplyCaster uses Redis for high-performance caching and real-time features:
+- **Multi-layer Caching** with intelligent invalidation strategies
+- **Session Storage** with automatic cleanup and expiration
+- **Rate Limiting** using sliding window algorithms
+- **Pub/Sub Messaging** for real-time room updates
+- **Performance Monitoring** with comprehensive metrics and alerting
+- **Operation Logging** with structured audit trails

 ## 🤝 Contributing